inga-lovinde/TrustPilotChallenge/README.md

 Multi-threaded performance is as follows:

-* If only phrases of at most 4 words are allowed, then it takes 20 seconds to find and check all anagrams; all hashes are solved in first 1.5 seconds
+* If only phrases of at most 4 words are allowed, then it takes 20 seconds to find and check all anagrams; all hashes are solved in first 1 second.

 * If phrases of 5 words are allowed as well, then it takes around half an hour to find and check all anagrams; all hashes are solved in first 25 seconds.
 Around 50% of time is spent on MD5 computations for correct anagrams, so there is not a lot to optimize further.

+* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 50 seconds, "easiest" in 3.5 minutes, and "hard" in 6 minutes.

+* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 6 minutes.